aascedu/malloc/README.md

 # malloc
 Slab Allocator using mmap and munmap system calls.

-## Comment compiler la lib ?
+## How to compile ?
-Sous Linux :
+On Linux :
   `make`

-Sous Docker :
+With Docker :

 -  `./launch.sh`
--  `make -j` pour compiler la lib uniquement, `make -j test` pour compiler un programme de test.
+-  `make -j` to compile only the lib, `make -j test` to compile a test program in addition.

-Pour utiliser gdb :
+To use gdb :

 - `gdb ./test`
 - `set environment LD_PRELOAD lib/libft_malloc.so`